You are here

 Proposed new notifications process: registered medicines

-A key improvement is the introduction of a 'notifications' process for very low risk changes to biologicals and to registered medicines.
+In 2017, we introduced a 'notifications' process for very low risk changes to biologicals and to registered medicines.
 This process was implemented in two stages:

 Guidance on the notification process and the types of changes allowed to be notified is provided below.

-- Notifications process: Requests to vary registered medicines where quality, safety and efficacy are not affected (Version 1.0)
+- Notifications process: Requests to vary biologicals and registered medicines where quality, safety and efficacy are not affected